Angie Tribeca

-Angie Tribeca is an American sitcom created by Steve and Nancy Carell, which aired on TBS.
-The series, a parody of the police procedural genre, stars Rashida Jones as police detective Angie Tribeca.
-It also stars Hayes MacArthur, Jere Burns, Deon Cole and Andrée Vermeulen in supporting roles.
+Angie Tribeca is an American television sitcom created by Steve and Nancy Carell, which aired on TBS.
+A parody of the police procedural genre, it stars Rashida Jones as the titular character, with Hayes MacArthur, Jere Burns, Deon Cole and Andrée Vermeulen in supporting roles.

 The first season of Angie Tribeca premiered on January 17–18, 2016, the second season premiered on June 6 of that year, and the third season premiered on April 10, 2017.
-The fourth and final season was released in its entirety across December 29 and December 30, 2018.
+The fourth and final season, Angie Tribeca: Special Division Force, was released in its entirety across December 29 and December 30, 2018.

 On May 9, 2019, the series was cancelled after four seasons.

 Plot

-Angie Tribeca is a 10-year veteran of the Los Angeles Police Department's elite RHCU (Really Heinous Crimes Unit), who is assigned a new partner.
+Detective Angie Tribeca, a 10-year veteran of the Los Angeles Police Department's elite RHCU (Really Heinous Crimes Unit), is assigned a new partner, fellow detective Jason "Jay" Geils.
 The format of each episode involves a different criminal case for the LAPD to solve.
-The show features nonstop witty one liners, jokes, visual humor, and irony.
+The show features nonstop one-liners, jokes, visual humor, and irony.